gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 } // {key1: "42"; key2: "123"}
 ```

-The closest JavaScript equivalent here is the `mapValues` function from `lodash`:
+The closest JavaScript equivalent is the `mapValues` function from `lodash`:

 ```ts
 import { mapValues } from "lodash"